 He anticipates that this will change in the future, however.
 He says, “As the broader job market improves, wages should start climbing as well.”

 Traci Fiatte, President of General Staffing at Randstad, has already begun to see low manufacturing wages increase.
 She says, “We have seen an increase in jobs, but not an increase in pay, but that is starting to change.
 Even in entry level positions, the salaries are staring to creep up, and that is what you would expect to find when demand is high and supply is low.”

 According to Fiatte, a focus on properly compensating workers is extremely important to retaining skilled workers.
 She says, “Companies should be aware that salaries are going up and should go up.
 Highlighting total compensation packages inclusive of healthcare, training programs, stability of the position, etc. are very important to talent.”

 There is no quick fix to the skills gap, because all of these issues intertwine.
 Young people lack interest in the manufacturing industry, partly because of a misconception about what a manufacturing job would look like, and partly because the industry isn’t seeing sufficient wage increases.
 Because they don’t investigate the sector, they don’t know that they need more education, training, and technical skills to hold a manufacturing job because they aren’t aware of the shift in skills required by the industry.

-There are some bright spots.
-Rising wages in manufacturing facilities and the increased availability of a community college education are solid steps towards strengthening the manufacturing workforce and reasons to be optimistic about the skilled worker shortage in 2015.
+There are some bright spots, however.
+Rising wages in manufacturing facilities and the increased availability of a community college education are solid steps toward strengthening the manufacturing workforce and reasons to be optimistic about the skilled worker shortage in 2015.